SIRE 2.0 Inspection Readiness: A Guide to Compliance and Safety

 SIRE 2.0, or Ship Inspection Report Programme 2.0, is the latest iteration of OCIMF’s inspection framework.
 It builds on the foundational principles of the original SIRE program but incorporates modern technologies, comprehensive inspection criteria, and a renewed emphasis on human factors.

-The program evaluates tanker vessels based on three critical dimensions:
+the program evaluates tanker vessels based on three critical dimensions:

 1. Hardware – Physical equipment and machinery onboard.